Content warning: This post contains graphic descriptions of violence that may be distressing to readers.

 Metres away on his privately built vessel lay the body of Kim Wall, a freelance journalist who he had murdered just 20 minutes earlier.

-Madsen, 47, was on Thursday sentenced to the maximum 16 years in prison without parole over the death of the 30-year-old Swede.
+In April 2018, Madsen, 47, was sentenced to the maximum 16 years in prison without parole over the death of the 30-year-old Swede.
 After a 12-day trial, Copenhagen City Court Judge Anette Burkø and two jurors found the eccentric millionaire guilty of premeditated murder, aggravated sexual assault and desecrating a corpse.